o-t-w/blog/src/content/blog/how-to-gif-2025.md

 Back in 2022 I published the article [*GIFs Without the .gif: The Most Performant Image and Video Options Right Now*](https://css-tricks.com/gifs-without-the-gif-the-most-performant-image-and-video-options-right-now/) on CSS Tricks.
 Certain information in that post is now out of date:

 - The AV1 video codec is supported in all browsers.
+- Animated AVIF is supported in all browsers.
 - WebM video is supported in all browsers.
 - The `image-set` CSS property is supported in all browsers.
-- Animated AVIF is supported in all browsers.
 - The `media` attribute works on HTML `<source>` elements within a `<video>` in all browsers.

-I concluded that article: “I wish there was a TL;DR for this article.
-For now, at least, there’s no clear winner…” If the video includes transparency/alpha, that's still true.
-If not, animated AVIF or AV1 video is the best approach.

 ## Image formats